-During National Volunteer Week 2022 from April 24 to 30, we celebrate the contributions of Canada’s millions of volunteers: their actions, understanding and genuine concern for the world around them.
+During National Volunteer Week, we celebrate the contributions of Canada’s millions of volunteers: their actions, understanding and genuine concern for the world around them.
 BC Children’s Hospital Research Institute hosts undergraduate student volunteers as part of the INSPIRE program.

 When the INtegrated Student Program in Research Education (INSPIRE) was launched in 2019, the vision was to connect undergraduate students with practical hands-on experience in pediatric research.
 There were 40 volunteers in that first year.

 “Every year, we get more than a hundred applications from students who want to be involved in research at BC Children’s Hospital Research Institute,” program coordinator Monica Ho says.
 “Our goal is to make sure students get a meaningful experience, and the investigators and research teams also have a positive experience.”

 Program participants are matched to investigators and study projects based on their interests.
 A big part of the program is providing mentorship and guidance to volunteers, including learning and training opportunities.